 You’re brooding over whether it’s time to improve – or even replace – your existing website?
 My website check gives you concrete tips.

 Web design involves much more than web design

-It’s true that today, it’s easier than ever to set up a website, thanks to various solutions.
+It’s true that today, various solutions make it easier than ever to set up a website.
 With ‘a website’ being the operative word(s).

 But if you want your forthcoming website to help you achieve something, there’s a bit more involved.